Symmetries of order four on K3 surfaces: The other cases

-\bprf Using the relations at the beginning of the paragraph one can find the values in the table, we now show that these are the only possibilities.\\ Since $\sigma$ preserves $C$, then there is a $\sigma$-invariant elliptic fibration $\pi_C:X\map \IP^1$ with fiber $C$.
+\bprf Using the relations in the proof of Theorem \ref{curvefissate} one can find the values in the table, we now show that these are the only possibilities.\\ Since $\sigma$ preserves $C$, then there is a $\sigma$-invariant elliptic fibration $\pi_C:X\map \IP^1$ with fiber $C$.
 Observe that $\sigma$ has order four on the basis of $\pi_C$, since otherwise $\sigma^2$ would act as the identity on the tangent space at a point of $C$.
 Thus $\sigma$ has two fixed points on $\IP^1$, corresponding to the fiber $C$ and a fiber $C'$ of $\pi_C$.
 This implies that all rational curves fixed by $\sigma$ are contained in $C'$, so that $C'$ is reducible (since $k>0$).
 Observe that $\sigma$ acts on $C$ either as an involution with four fixed points or as a translation.
 By Proposition \ref{rel4} we have $n\geq 6$, so that $C'$ contains at least two fixed points of $\sigma$.
-This excludes the Kodaira types $I_2,\,I_3,\,III,\,IV$ for $C'$.
-By similar arguments as in the proof of Theorem \ref{g1} also the types $I_N^*$, $II^*$ and $III^*$ can be excluded.
-If $C'$ has Kodaira type $IV^*$ then $\sigma$ either preserves each component or it exchanges two branches.
-In the first case $a=0$ and either $n=n_1=6$ or $n_1=n_2=4$.
+This excludes the Kodaira types ${\rm I}_2,\,{\rm I}_3,\,{\rm III},\,{\rm IV}$ for $C'$.
+By similar arguments as in the proof of Theorem \ref{g1} also the types ${\rm I}_N^*$, ${\rm II^*}$ and ${\rm III^*}$ can be excluded.
+If $C'$ has Kodaira type ${\rm IV^*}$ then $\sigma$ either preserves each component or it exchanges two branches.
+In the first case $a=0$ and either $n=n_1=6$ with $k=1$ or $n_1=n_2=4$ with $k=2$.
+By Lemma \ref{jimmy} the last case is not possible since if each rational curve is $\sigma$-invariant, then ${\rm IV^*}$ contains only one fixed rational curve.
 In the second case $a=1$, $k=1$, $n_1=2$ and $n_2=4$.

-We now consider the case when $C'$ is of type $I_N$, $N\geq 4$.
-Since $C'$ contains at least a fixed curve for $\sigma$, then all components of $I_N$ are preserved by $\sigma$, hence $a=0$.
+We now consider the case when $C'$ is of type ${\rm I}_N$, $N\geq 4$.
+Since $C'$ contains at least a fixed curve for $\sigma$, then all components of ${\rm I}_N$ are preserved by $\sigma$, hence $a=0$.
 By the previous remarks, since $n_2=4$ or $0$, then either $n_1=2k$ or $n_1=2k+4$ respectively.

 If $n_2=4$, then $N=2k+n_1=4k$.
 For $N>12$ we get $k>3$, which gives $m<3$ by Proposition \ref{rel4}.
 By the equality \eqref{punti} we get $m-l=2$ so $m=2$ and $l=0$, contradicting the assumption $l>0$.
 Hence we only have the cases in the table.